 TGbe editor, at D1.3P494L15, change:

-An AP that sets the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element that it transmits to 1shall support receiving an RU/MRU in an EHT TB PPDU where MU-MIMO is employed in an RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.
+(#4627)An AP that sets the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element that it transmits to 1 where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this subfield is determined in turn by dot11EHTPartialBWULMUMIMOImplemented, shall support receiving an RU/MRU in an EHT TB PPDU where MU-MIMO is employed in an RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.

+(#2788)(#3279)(#4627)The support by an EHT AP of EHT non-OFDMA UL MU-MIMO reception of an RU or MRU size greater than or equal to 242 tones in a bandwidth up to 80 MHz, 160 MHz or 320 MHz is indicated in the respective Non-OFDMA UL MU-MIMO (BW ≤ 80 MHz), (BW = 160 MHz) or (BW = 320 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element, where each of these subfields is determined in turn by dot11EHTNonOFDMAULMUMIMOLessThanOrEqualto80Implemented, dot11EHTNonOFDMAULMUMIMOEqualto160Implemented, or

+dot11EHTNonOFDMAULMUMIMOEqualto320Implemented, respectively (see 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field)).
+The number of spatial streams that an EHT AP supports for reception from a single STA in an EHT PPDU with bandwidth up to 80 MHz, 160 MHz or 320 MHz is determined from the receive-related subfields for the respective bandwidth in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element sent by the AP, where this field is determined in turn by dot11EHTSupportedEhtMcsAndNssSetmplemented.
+An EHT AP shall set dot11EHTNonOFDMAULMUMIMOLessThanOrEqualto80Implemented, dot11EHTNonOFDMAULMUMIMOEqualto160Implemented, and

-(#2788)(#3279)The support of an EHT non-OFDMA UL MU-MIMO reception by an EHT AP on an RU or MRU size greater than or equal to 242 tones in a given bandwidth is indicated in the non-OFDMA UL MU-MIMO Rx subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element.
-If an EHT AP supports the reception of at least four spatial streams from a single STA in a bandwidth, the non-OFDMA UL MU-MIMO Rx subfield shall indicate the support of EHT non-OFDMA UL MU-MIMO reception in the same corresponding bandwidthA non-AP STA that sets the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element that it transmits to 1 shall support transmitting an RU/MRU in an EHT TB PPDU where UL MU-MIMO is employed in the RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.
+dot11EHTNonOFDMAULMUMIMOEqualto320Implemented to true if the AP supports the reception of at least four spatial streams from a single STA in a bandwidth of up to 80 MHz, 160 MHz or 320 MHz; and accordingly, the Non-OFDMA UL MU-MIMO (BW ≤ 80 MHz), (BW = 160 MHz) or (BW = 320 MHz) subfield indicates support of EHT non-OFDMA UL MU-MIMO reception in the respective bandwidth.

+(#4627)A non-AP STA that sets the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element that it transmits to 1, where, as defined in 35.10.2a ((#4627)Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this subfield is determined by dot11EHTPartialBWULMUMIMOImplemented, shall support transmitting an RU/MRU in an EHT TB PPDU where UL MU-MIMO is employed in the RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.

 36.3.3.2.4 Maximum number of spatial streams in UL MU-MIMO